isaacadams/hat/devs.md

   - in this case, the variables in the `.http` may change across each use, but the global environment store is static
   - thus, there should be a way to define parameters at the `.http` file level so that different variables can be passed in during testing
 - support non-json response body extraction: xml querying and regex
-- make global store aware of environment variables, and allow them to be used with {{env:...}} syntax
+- ✅ make global store aware of environment variables and .env files
 - run tests inside container with httpmock
   - job container: https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container
   - service container: https://docs.github.com/en/actions/using-containerized-services/about-service-containers